lime728/MIRAGE/README.md

 We provide 4 proper evaluation methods: **TII** (**T**rust **I**nclination **I**ndex), **CIC** (**C**lue **I**nvestigation **C**apability), **ICI** (**I**nteractivity **C**apability **I**ndex) and **SCI** (**S**cript **C**ompliance **I**ndex).

-More experimental content and analysis can be found in the paper [MIRAGE: Exploring How Large Language Models Perform in Complex
-Social Interactive Environments]().
+More experimental content and analysis can be found in the paper [MIRAGE: Exploring How Large Language Models Perform in Complex Social Interactive Environments]().

 All configs can be found in [config.py](./config.py)

+## 🔥 Updates
+* 2025/01/02: We released the first version of our [paper](https://arxiv.org/abs/2406.10621).

+## 💡 Leaderboard
+Below

-## Quick Start
+## ⚙️ Quick Start
 ### Requirements
 First, Install requirements:
 ```bash